-- 1. Unpack the device and ensure that there are no remains of packaging material in the device - Examine the device for residue of test medium and drain, if necessary - 3.
-Check device for soiling and flush with clean medium, if necessary
+- 1. Unpack the device, remove the sealing caps at the inlet and outlet ends and visually inspect the device to ensure that it is free of packaging materials - 2.
+Examine the device for residue of test medium and drain, if necessary - Check device for soiling and flush with clean medium, if necessary